 A score of 9 - 10

-In each level of each Life Ability, you will see 4 Growth Skills, which are organized in specific categories, one skill per category, to help you improve and move to higher levels.
-Your brain grows and thrives on the right kinds of data, thoughts, conversations, and experiences.
-Here are the categories that develop this:
+In each level of each Life Capacity, you will see four Growth Skills, each of which are organized into specific categories, one skill per category, to help you improve and move to higher levels.
+Your brain grows and thrives on the right kinds of data, thoughts, conversations and experiences.
+Here are the categories that help it grow.

 A specific query to which you may respond by writing a paragraph or two, or a list of responses.
 Make sure you share these thoughts and experiences with a supportive person or group.
 This will make all the difference.

-Having a specific talk with someone who is for you, will be truthful with you, and is also interested in self-improvement.
+A specific talk with someone who is supportive of you, will be truthful with you, and is also interested in self-improvement.
 If the person is more skilled than you in this area, so much the better.
 Feel free to have the conversation with more than one person.
 We can’t overemphasize the benefits of asking a few friends and associates for their involvement and help in your self-improvement work in the TPRAT skills.

 A new and better way to behave, talk, choose and relate.

-The levels of the T-PRAT are built on each other.
-That is, for a person to be at the Proficient in the Ability of Boundaries, it helps a great deal for them to have accomplished what is necessary on the earlier levels of Starting Off (a score of 1 to 2), Intermediate (a score of 3 to 5) and Adequate (a score of 6 to 8) in Boundaries.
+The levels of the TPRAT are built on each other.
+That is, for a person to be Proficient (a score of 9 to 10) in the Capacity of Boundaries, it helps a great deal for them to have accomplished what is necessary on the earlier levels of Starting Off (a score of 1 to 2), Intermediate (a score of 3 to 5) and Adequate (a score of 6 to 8) in Boundaries.
 It will be worth your while to review all of the levels, to see if there is work to be done at an earlier level to help you move ahead.

 Engage in the skills often, meaning several times a week, if at all possible.
 They weren’t designed to be “one and done.”
-Just like participating in a sport, a musical instrument or a business skill, it’s all about repetition and practice.
+Just like participating in a sport, learning to play a musical instrument or mastering a business skill, it’s all about repetition and practice.

 Regular journaling will accelerate your growth as well.
 Whether you write in a physical journal or use a digital format, your mind will retain, change and use the information you record.
 Make this a habit, if not daily, at least three times a week.

-You will find that some of these skills may be a bit uncomfortable for you.
-This is normal, as you will discover areas of growth that haven’t have a lot of exposure for you.
+You will find that some of these skills may be a bit uncomfortable.
+This is normal, as you will discover areas of growth that haven’t had lot of exposure for you.
 Don’t push yourself so hard that it negatively affects how you relate and function, but stay in the “growth zone” and out of the “comfort zone.”

 Remember also that personal growth is an oven, not a microwave.
 Just as our bodies take time to get into shape and overcome deficits and injuries, our brains don’t change immediately.
-Be patient with yourself and think of these levels in a “lifetime continuous improvement” way.
+Be patient with yourself and think of these levels in a “lifetime of continuous improvement” way.
 We will always be working on some aspect of these skills.
 Depending on your situation, a particularly challenging level change may take months or even years.
-Don’t worry about it, just keep working on the areas.
-Investing in your growth and self-improvement will always pay off for you.
+Don’t worry about it; just keep working on the areas.
+Investing in your growth and self-improvement will always pay off.

-This area has to do with how developed you are in the area of personal attachments, with both others and with yourself.
-It encompasses how effectively and vulnerable you can relate, and how in touch you are with your emotions and needs, as well as with the vulnerabilities of others.
-Emotions and needs such as acceptance, validation of our experiences, encouragement, and perspective are the critical keys to developing great relationships.
-Individuals with high levels of achievement in the Bonding Ability find that they have a healthy set of people in their life, with whom they can connect on deep, sustained and meaningful levels.
+This area has to do with how developed you are in the area of personal attachments, both with others and with yourself.
+It encompasses how effectively and vulnerably you can relate, and how in touch you are with your emotions and needs, as well as with the vulnerabilities of others.
+Emotions and needs such as acceptance, validation of our experiences, encouragement and perspective are the critical keys to developing great relationships.
+Individuals with high levels of achievement in the Bonding Capacity find that they have a healthy set of people in their lives with whom they can connect on deep, sustained and meaningful levels.

-Familiarize yourself with the lists of emotions provided in the back of this manual.
+Familiarize yourself with the lists of emotions provided in this manual.
 They will provide a framework and language for growing in Bonding.

 The Intermediate level indicates that you are aware of your internal world.
 You know what you feel at any given time, whether it be positive or negative.
 You also have an idea of what you need from others, to help you move along in life.
 However, bringing these matters to others in a satisfying way may have been difficult for you.
 You want to move toward the next level, which is the ability to express “who you are” to others in a way that creates fulfilling connections with other supportive and positive people.

-Write a paragraph on what life experiences you may have had, which influenced you away from bringing emotions and needs to relationships.
+Write a paragraph on what life experiences you may have had that influenced you away from bringing emotions and needs to relationships.

 Have a conversation in which you bring a difficult emotion or relational need to the person, without them giving advice.
 Get their feedback on what it is like for them to have you become that open and vulnerable.